IBM/BluePic/README.md

 Optionally, if you'd like to run the BluePic Kitura-based server using Xcode, you should use Xcode 9 and configure it to use the default toolchain.
 For details on how to set up Xcode, see [Building your Kitura application on XCode](https://github.com/IBM-Swift/Kitura/wiki/Building-your-Kitura-application-on-XCode/d43b796976bfb533d3d209948de17716fce859b0).
 Please note that any other versions of Xcode are not guaranteed to work with the back-end code.

-As shown in the table above, the iOS component of the BluePic app uses the default toolchain (Swift 4.0) prepackaged with Xcode 9.0.
-At the moment, any other versions of Xcode are not guaranteed to work, but you may view previous [releases](https://github.com/IBM/BluePic/releases) for possibly compatability with older versions of Xcode (i.e. Xcode 8.3 and 7.3.1).
-You may get unexpected behavior and/or errors if attempting to use other versions of Xcode or Swift.

 ## Getting started